Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Numerical solutions to time-dependent CR Pressure Evolution for large scale diffusion and advection/streaming

-In this section, we present exact numerical solutions to Eq. \ref{eqn:general_PDE} and compare our approximate solutions, which we show robustly describes the evolution of time-dependent CR pressure to leading order in galaxy halos.
-There is not a simple closed form analytic expression in this case, and so we now explore exact numerical solutions for the CR pressure given our aforementioned assumptions, and further relax our assumptions of CR transport parameters that are constant in space.
+In this section, we present exact numerical solutions to Eq. \ref{eqn:general_PDE} under non-zero diffusion and advection/streaming to compare against our approximate Case 3 solutions.
+We show our approximations robustly describe the evolution of time-dependent CR pressure to leading order in galaxy halos.